Brisingr

 Brisingr focuses on the story of Eragon and his dragon Saphira as they continue their quest to overthrow the corrupt ruler of the Empire, Galbatorix.
-Eragon is one of the last remaining Dragon Riders, a group that governed the fictional nation of Alagaësia, where the series takes place.
+Eragon is one of the last remaining Dragon Riders, a group that governed the fictional continent of Alagaësia, where the series takes place.
 Brisingr begins almost immediately after the preceding novel Eldest concludes.

 Published by Alfred A. Knopf Books for Young Readers, an imprint of Random House Children's Books, the book sold 550,000 copies on its first day of sale, a record for a Random House children's book.
 The novel debuted at number one on USA Todays top 150 bestsellers list.
 Reviewers criticized the book for its length, while commenting on Paolini's growing maturity in his treatment of characters.